fetaplop/m1-project-game/Readme.md

 - if this is impossible, change the design to be a reaction game.
 -> the blocks start falling faster after set intervals

+- visual effects on arrow-boxes (hilight if key stroke in sync etc)

 ## Data structure
 	1. index.html